zhwa/mlir-example/book/Chapter-13-GPT.md

 This approach provides the best of both worlds: clean tensor IR for operations and composition, efficient memref code for execution.

-The common operations work identically in Chapters 11, 12, 13, and 14, providing architectural consistency.
+The common operations work identically in Chapters 11 to 14, providing architectural consistency.
 Changes to these operations (e.g., adding tiling optimizations or vectorization) propagate automatically across all chapters.
 The GPT-specific operations remain independent, allowing Chapters 13-14 to implement unique functionality (integer token indexing, conditional masking, pairwise dimension rotation) without constraining Chapter 12's design.
 This design ensures that LayerNorm and Linear use linalg.ReduceOp, linalg.GenericOp, linalg.MatmulOp, and linalg.FillOp rather than manual SCF loops—providing Transform dialect hooks for advanced optimizations in Chapter 14.

 ## 13.2 Token Embeddings: From IDs to Vectors